 - a.
-In addition to the workload described in Article 10, Section A, the faculty member will be responsible for ten (10) office hours weekly for assisting students, at times and approved locations, either on or off campus, posted at the faculty member's office for faculty members with assigned offices.
+In addition to the workload described in Article 10, Section A, the faculty member will be responsible for 10 office hours weekly for assisting students, at times and approved locations, either on or off campus, posted at the faculty member's office for faculty members with assigned offices.
 As used in this paragraph, the term "approved locations" may include electronic or other alternate modes of contact.
 A faculty member who is assigned to work from a remote location shall maintain equivalent interactive availability to students through the internet or other electronic means.
 If a faculty member's assignment includes teaching load at an off-campus site, a portion of the faculty member's office hour obligation can be at the off-campus site. - b.
 Metropolitan State University Advising.
-As part of the faculty member's regular workload, at any point in time a resident faculty member with a full-time appointment may not be required to advise more than forty-five (45) student advisees.
-Because of the difference in other areas of their workload, resident faculty members with a full-time assignment in a graduate program may be assigned fewer than forty-five (45) advisees.
+As part of the faculty member's regular workload, at any point in time a resident faculty member with a full-time appointment may not be required to advise more than 45 student advisees.
+Because of the difference in other areas of their workload, resident faculty members with a full-time assignment in a graduate program may be assigned fewer than 45 advisees.
 A resident faculty member with a part-time appointment shall not be required to advise more than a proportionate number of student advisees.
 Responsibilities for resident faculty in advising shall be established by June 30, 1994 through the mutual agreement of the Faculty Association and the President.

 - Subd.
-3. Interactive Television.
-Interactive television may be conducted as part of load or as overload, subject to Article 12, Section B. For purposes of calculating teaching load, one (1) interactive television credit shall be the equivalent of one and one fourth (1.25) undergraduate credits.
-If a faculty member has a plan that has been appropriately approved for developing an interactive television course, the faculty member shall receive appropriate compensation or reassigned time for development of course materials.
-Technical and paraprofessional support shall be provided at the originating location as well as at each site. - Subd.
-4. Off-campus Credit Instruction.
-Off-campus courses may be taught as part of load or as overload, subject to Article 12, Section B. For travel time in connection with the offering of off-campus courses, a faculty member will be reimbursed at the rate of at least \$.25 (twenty-five cents) for each mile traveled.
-Mileage will be measured from the university campus, or from the faculty member's residence, whichever is closer to the off-campus site, based upon the approved state mileage table.
-If a faculty member's assignment includes teaching load at an off-campus site, a portion of the faculty member's office hour obligation can be at the off-campus site. - Subd.
 5. Assessment of Prior Learning.
 The decision to assess prior learning for a student shall be reached after consultation with the department, and approval by the President/designee.
-Compensation for faculty involved in assessment of prior learning shall be not be less than fifty dollars (\$50) per credit requested. - Subd.
+Compensation for faculty involved in assessment of prior learning shall be not be less than \$50 per credit requested. - Subd.
 6. Miscellaneous Instructional Categories.
-Faculty members providing packaged courses or correspondence courses approved by the President/designee shall be compensated at the rate of sixty-five dollars (\$65) per credit hour per student.
-For purposes of determining compensation paid under this subdivision, a three (3) credit graduate course shall be the equivalent of a four (4) credit undergraduate course, and a four (4) credit graduate course shall be the equivalent of a five (5) credit undergraduate course.
-All other graduate courses shall be calculated as the equivalent of one and one fourth (1.25) undergraduate credits per one (1) graduate credit hour.
+Faculty members providing packaged courses or correspondence courses approved by the President/designee shall be compensated at not less than the rate of \$65 per credit hour per student.
+For purposes of determining compensation paid under this subdivision, a three credit graduate course shall be the equivalent of a four credit undergraduate course, and a four credit graduate course shall be the equivalent of a five credit undergraduate course.
+All other graduate courses shall be calculated as the equivalent of 1.25 undergraduate credits per one graduate credit hour.
 Graduate equivalency shall apply only to courses exclusively for graduate students.
 Non-credit generating workshop instruction may be compensated at overload rate as provided in Article 12, Section B.